-Global distributions of annual mean temperature at standard analysis levels are presented in Appendix A. Seasonal analyses are presented in Appendix B. Seasonal mean minus annual mean difference fields of these variables are also presented in Appendix B. Monthly analyses and monthly minus annual mean difference fields are presented in Appendix C.
+Global distributions of annual mean chlorophyll at standard analysis levels are presented in Appendix A. Seasonal analyses are presented in Appendices B. Seasonal mean minus annual mean difference fields of these variables are also presented in Appendix B.

 4.4 Contents of the World Ocean Atlas 2001 CD-ROM